 The dish is vegetarian-friendly, with nutritious and healthy ingredients.
 However, you can still add meat and pork to enhance its flavors.
 The fabulous smells of the warm rice combined with the savory and multi-flavor of the dish are just irresistible.

-Triplet, or Puerto Rican sandwich, is a famous on-the-go dish on this tropical island, which is favored by people of all ages and tastes.
+Triplet is a famous sandwich dish in Puerto Rico, favored by people of all ages and genders.
 It combines familiar ingredients like cheese, fresh vegetables, and meat, bringing a hearty and yummy taste to each bite.

 Its name refers to the three meat types (roast poor, cube steak, and ham).
 Some versions may include longaniza sausage or poultry.